 If you are looking for some good food options for the plane, there is a Whole Foods near the airport.
 Often, we stop in to stock up on snacks.
 Or better yet, if you are staying on the West side of the Island, stop in at Leoda’s and they will pack some sandwiches for you for the flight.
 It sure beats eating airplane food and, you can grab a pie for the road too!

-If you are reading this because you are planning your first trip to Maui, make sure to check out our Maui Travel tips.
+Finally, if you are reading this because you are planning your first trip to Maui, make sure to check out our other Maui post:

 What are your favorite Maui activities?
 Comment below!